-1965 Information and adopted, with futes from 1.5% to 5%.
-1911 - Exemptions provided ranging from \$10,000 for spouse to \$100 for an unrelated person.
-Rates from 1% to 20% adopted, depending on the relationship of the heir to the decedent.
-1937 - Gift tax enacted.
-Rate increased from a maximum of 20% to 60%, not greater than 35% of value of property.
-1959 - Rates changed and exemptions increased.
-1976 - Homestead exemption increased to \$45,000.
-Marital exemption and exemption for minor child increased.
-1979 - Inheritance and gift taxes repealed and replaced with estate tax with graduated rates from 7% to 12% , but tax not less than the federal credit for state death taxes.
-1981 - Conformed to federal changes increasing minimum filing requirements and providing unlimited marital deduction.
-1985 - Eliminated the Minnesota rate schedule tax; tax equal to the federal credit for state death taxes.
-1998 - Adopted 1997 federal changes, including the phased-in increase in filing requirements.
-2002 - Tax decoupled from federal tax and determined under pre-2001 federal law.
-2011 - Enacted deduction for up to \$4 million of qualified farm and small business property.
-2013 - Taxable estate extended to include gifts made within three years of death. - For a nonresident decedent, Minnesota property held in a passthrough entity subject to tax. - Gift tax enacted $(7/1/13)$.
-2014 - Tax changed from the federal credit for state death taxes to a separate calculation.
-Exemption increased from \$1 million to \$2 million and rates changed, phased in over five years.
-Maximum deduction for qualified small business and farm property reduced from \$4 million to \$3 million, phased in over five years. - Gift tax repealed (7/1/13).
+- 1905 Inheritance tax adopted, with rates from 1.5% to 5%. - 1911 Exemptions provided ranging from \$10,000 for spouse to \$100 for an unrelated person. - Rates from 1% to 20% adopted, depending on the relationship of the heir to the decedent. - 1937 Gift tax enacted.
+Rate increased from a maximum of 20% to 60%, not greater than 35% of value of property. - 1959 Rates changed and exemptions increased. - 1976 Homestead exemption increased to \$45,000. - Marital exemption and exemption for minor child increased. - 1979 Inheritance and gift taxes repealed and replaced with estate tax with graduated rates from 7% to 12%, but tax not less than the federal credit for state death taxes. - 1981 Conformed to federal changes increasing minimum filing requirements and providing unlimited marital deduction. - 1985 Eliminated the Minnesota rate schedule tax; tax equal to the federal credit for state death taxes. - 1998 Adopted 1997 federal changes, including the phased-in increase in filing requirements. - 2002 Tax decoupled from federal tax and determined under pre-2001 federal law. - 2011 Enacted deduction for up to \$4 million of qualified farm and small business property. - 2013 Taxable estate extended to include gifts made within three years of death. - For a nonresident decedent, Minnesota property held in a pass-through entity subject to tax.
+Gift tax enacted (7/1/13). - 2014 Tax changed from the federal credit for state death taxes to a separate calculation. - Exemption increased from \$1 million to \$2 million and rates changed, phased in over five years. - Maximum deduction for qualified small business and farm property reduced from \$4 million to \$3 million, phased in over five years. - Gift tax repealed (7/1/13). - 2017 Definition of taxable estate changed; the exclusion is now subtracted. - Exclusion increased from \$2 million to \$3 million and rates changed; phased in over four years. - Maximum subtraction for qualified small business and farm property reduced from \$3 million to \$2 million, phased in over four years.